TynK-M/nursing-fall-risk-assessment/README.md

 ---

-## How to run the project
+## How to Run the Project

 1. Open the notebook in **Google Colab**
-2. Run all cels sequentially
+2. Run all cells sequentially
-3. Review outputs, charts, and nursing interpretations
+3. Review outputs, charts, and comments

-As it is a notebook project it doesn't require additional intstallations.
+As this is a notebook-based project, **no additional installation is required**.

 ---

 ## Limitations

 - The dataset is simulated and simplified
-- The scoring system is for educational purposes only
+- The scoring system is illustrative and not clinically validated
-- The model does not replace clinical assessment or validated tools
+- This project is **not intended for real-world clinical use**

+---

-## Educational Purpose
+## Purpose

-This project was developed for **learning and academic use**, with a focus on:
+This project was created as a **learning and exploratory exercise**, combining:

-- nursing assessment
-- patient safety
+- interest in healthcare-related problems
-- basic data analysis
+- basic data analysis techniques
+- transparent and interpretable decision logic